KenKundert/avendesora/doc/commands.rst

                                       first.
     ================================= =======================================

-The account is examined for URLS, a URL is chosen, and then that URL is opened in the chosen browser.
-First URLS are gathered from the 'urls' account attribute, which can be a string containing one or more URLS, a list, or a dictionary.
-If 'urls' is a dictionary, the desired URL can be chosen by entering the key as an argument to the :ref:`browse command <browse command>`.
+The account is examined for URLs, a URL is chosen, and then that URL is opened in the chosen browser.
+First URLs are gathered from the *urls* account attribute, which can be a string containing one or more URLs, a list, or a dictionary.
+If *urls* is a dictionary, the desired URL can be chosen by entering the key as an argument to the :ref:`browse command <browse command>`.
-If a key is not given, then the 'default_url' account attribute is used to specify the key to use by default.
-If 'urls' is not a dictionary, then the first URL specified is used.
-URLs are also taken from RecognizeURL objects in the 'discovery' account attribute.
-If the 'name' argument is specified, the corresponding URL can be chosen using a key.
+If a key is not given, then the *default_url* account attribute is used to specify the key to use by default.
+If *urls* is not a dictionary, then the first URL specified is used.

+If the *urls* attribute is not available then URLs are taken from :class:`avendesora.RecognizeURL` objects in the *discovery* account attribute.
+In this case if the *name* argument is specified to :class:`avendesora.RecognizeURL`, the corresponding URL can be chosen using a key.

-The default browser is x.
-You can override the default browser on a per-account basis by adding an attribute named 'browser' to the account.
-An example of when you would specify the browser in an account would be an account associated with Tor hidden service, which generally can only be accessed using torbrowser:
+The default browser is *x*, which uses the system default browser.
+You can override the default browser on a per-account basis by adding an attribute named *browser* to the account.
+An example of when you would specify the browser in an account would be an account associated with Tor hidden service, which generally can only be accessed using *torbrowser*:

 .. index::
     single: changed command